MrRisoni/otaspa/README.md

 Branch Description :

-master: React + MobX aka the app in heroku pure_react : initial app with no external management library
+master: React + MobX aka the app in heroku pure_react : initial app with no external state management library